 It can also increase the risk of developing inflammatory bowel disease, type 2 diabetes, and cardiovascular disease.

 Most dairy products contain lactose, but some contain more than others.
 The following foods contain the highest levels of lactose.
 However, keep in mind that other products may also contain these foods as ingredients and should also be avoided if you are lactose intolerant.

 Milk contains the most lactose out of all the dairy products.
 Whole milk contains about 13 grams of lactose per 1-cup serving, while skim milk can contain between 12 and 13 grams.
 Milk is also an ingredient in many other foods like margarine, shortening, baked goods, salad dressing, creamers, and more.

 Cheese also contains a high amount of lactose.
-However, some types of cheese, like ricotta and cottage cheese, may be easier to digest.
-This is because the lactose may be partly broken down while the cheeses are being made.
+Hard cheeses such as parmesan, Swiss, and cheddar may be easier to digest because most of the lactose is eliminated while the cheese is being made.

 Products made from cream — like ice cream, cream cheese, custard, or butter — should be avoided due to the high levels of lactose.

 In addition to some kinds of cheeses, some people with lactose intolerance may be able to eat yogurt in moderation, as the lactose has been partly broken down.

 While milk chocolate contains less lactose than milk or cream, it still contains dairy in high amounts.
 Always check the label and eat in moderation.

 Lactose intolerance can make consuming dairy difficult.
 However, lactase enzyme tablets are available to help break down lactose, allowing people to eat more dairy products.

 In addition to these over-the-counter enzyme tablets, you can also try a low-lactose or completely lactose-free diet.
 Here are some alternatives that may be easier to digest: